 We catch up with singer ahead of Battle of the Bands

+You’ve been to Bahrain before, do you have fond memories of the kingdom and are you looking forward to your return visit?
 Yes, I visited previously to attend the F1 race.
 However, it was a very short visit.
 I flew in by jet and the only part of Bahrain I saw was the track.

 You’ve recently released ‘Talking Book’, your ‘love letter’ to Stevie Wonder.
 Will we be hearing any of the songs from the album?

 Of course, we will do half the tracks off Talking Book, coupled with a few tracks from my other albums.

 Has the man himself told you what he thinks of it?